YasienDwieb/DogCatDetector/README.md

 Result precsion can be increased by increasing clusters number in the ModelTrainng.py file and also by increaing training samples in training folder

+Atteched two training results you can switch between them in test code